ghc-proposals/ghc-proposals/proposals/0569-multiline-strings.rst

       * See the "Common whitespace prefix calculation" section below for the specification of the calculation
       * If a line only contains whitespace, remove all of the whitespace
+      * Don't remove common whitespace immediately after the delimiter, see the example in *Section 3.2 Ignore leading characters*

    #.
 Join the string back with ``\n`` delimiters